ehoversten/Teaching_Review/javascript/arrays/arrays.md

 // output: -> ["shark", "cuttlefish", "clownfish", "eel"];
 ```

+ Arrays are a very flexible data type because they are mutable in that they can have element values added, removed, and changed.

 &nbsp;
-### Arrays are a very flexible data type because they are mutable in that they can have element values added, removed, and changed.

-&nbsp;

 ## Indexing Arrays

-### Arrays do not have name/value pairs.
+Arrays do not have name/value pairs.
 Instead, they are indexed with integer values beginning with `0`.
 You may hear the term `zero indexed`

-### We can find out how many items are in an array with the length property.
+We can find out how many items are in an array with the length property.
 ```javascript
 fish.length;

 // output -> 4
 ```
 &nbsp;
-### If we want to find out the index number of a specific item in an array, such as clownfish, we can use the indexOf() method.
+If we want to find out the index number of a specific item in an array, such as clownfish, we can use the indexOf() method.
 ```javascript
 fish.indexOf("clownfish");